 to create a course with the functionality you want.
 For the Delivery Method, select

 .
 For more detailed instructions on adding courses, please refer to related document:

 Add a New Course in the LMS

-After creating the Assessment course, click
+After creating and saving the Assessment course, click

 Continue Test Setup